yayuhh/YYHRequest/README.md

 YYHRequest
 ==========

-Simple asynchronous networking class built on `NSURLConnection` and `NSOperationQueue`
+Simple and lightweight class for loading asynchronous HTTP requests.
+Built on `NSURLConnection` and `NSOperationQueue`.

 ## Usage